Ignition Interlock Restriction Information (IID)

 - A conviction for an interlock restricted driver violation (UCA 41-6a-518.2.)

-- A second or subsequent driving under the influence offense (DUI), or alcohol related reckless offense, impaired driving offense, metabolite offense or driving with a measurable amount of controlled substance in the body and causing serious bodily injury or death within 10 years (UCA 41-6a-501.)
+- A second or subsequent driving under the influence offense (DUI), alcohol-related reckless offense, impaired driving offense, metabolite offense, or driving with a measurable amount of controlled substance in the body and causing serious bodily injury or death within 10 years (UCA 41-6a-501.)

 - Refusal to submit to a chemical test resulting in an Administrative revocation (UCA 41-6a-520.)